AttackOnJasper/University-notes/notes/aws/aws.md

 * Integrate with KDS & Kinesis Firehose & provide analytics on the fly
 	* Analyze inside Kinesis

+### Kinesis Client Library
+* Runs on customer instances
+* Features
+	* Tracks the # of shards in stream
+	* discovers new shards when reshard
+	* ensures that there is a record processor for each shards
+	* Manages the # of record processors relative to # of shards
+	* load balances by creating record processors across consumers

+### Best Practices
+1. # of consumer instances should be less than # of shards
+1. Use auto scaling group with dynamic scaling on CPU utlization to help manage the # of consumer instances

 ## AWS QuickSight
 A scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud